Split Lake, Manitoba: History

+Tataskweyak Cree Nation is a dry reserve and well known for being one of the wealthiest First Nations in Northern Manitoba.
+With an employment rate of 30.3% in 2016, Tataskweyak Cree Nation provides a variety of jobs with preference to band members in Education, Healthcare, Trades, Sales and Services.
+Tataskweyak Cree Nation provides Policing with their own First Nation Security Officers, Child and Family Services which is currently under transformation for more control over their own laws and practices.
+Jordan’s Principal also offers services to provide a child-first and needs-based to members on and off reserve.
+The community of Split Lake has their best efforts coming out of multiple programs providing many benefits for its entire population.
+As of 2024 there are 4,253 registered band members of Tatasweyak Cree Nation, 2,371 on reserve and 1,746 off reserve.
 Split Lake has had a high number of youth suicides in the year of 2021.

 Geography

 Split Lake is on the Hudson Bay Railway line that ends at the Port of Churchill.
-Grey Goose Bus Lines and other companies such as Arctic Beverages and Old Dutch Foods provides the community with freight and goods on a daily basis.

 The community of Split Lake is located on a peninsula on the northern shore of Split Lake.
 The Burntwood River and the Nelson River flows into the west end of Split Lake.
 The Grass River (Manitoba) joins the Nelson just before it enters the lake.
 The Nelson flows east out from the east end of the lake.

 Culture

 The community also has an annual ice fishing derby, where the first prize is usually a vehicle, as sometimes it has cash prizes, as well as a sporting event every year which is called "indian days".

 Tataskweyak is Famously known for their New year celebrations where the community gathers as one and welcomes people from all over the Manitoba Province to celebrate the New Years with events and entertainment from multiple acts and all sorts of talents from Square dancing to Music competition it is a very special night long-awaited every year from its community members.
 In the month of August every year, Tataskweyak Annual Treaty and Indian Days are special one week events of competitive competition open to all its members, from toddlers to teens, adults to seniors, Indian days is truly a well celebrated week that has multiple cash prizes, many merchandise prizes, giveaways, sports events, water events, tournaments, traditional Leisure activities.

 Also, not only in August do they celebrate they also provide the same community fun where they host the annual Winterfest usually in the months of March–April, where family winter fun is celebrated from Winter Games, Snowshoe activities, ice fishing activities, traditional outdoor teachings, every year crowning their King and Queen Trapper.